Meet the creative minds bringing art and innovation to the community’s rocky plains and starry skies despite the challenges of the pandemic

 But in the past few years, savvy entrepreneurs and sought-after artisans have settled in with the dreamers and drifters, snapping up second homes and opening small businesses on the stretch of Highway 62 connecting the windmills of Palm Springs with the military base at 29 Palms.
 Since the pandemic hit in March, the population has swelled as many of these weekenders have become primary residents.
 For these desert dwellers, the testing times have not only instilled an even greater desire for a life in the great outdoors, but also forced them to pivot their purposes, revealing some unexpected silver linings in the process.

-Take Ben Adams, the former co-proprietor of Know Where Bar in Hollywood.
-With his business partners, Aric Christopher and Alex Mesa, he designed and developed Know Where Ranch, an events space and rental property in Pioneertown which echoed the same “personal, in your own home kind of feel,” according to Adams, as their sleek drinkery on Hollywood Boulevard.
+Take Ben Adams, a co-proprietor of the now shuttered Know Where Bar in Hollywood.
+With the owners (his former business partners), Aric Christopher and Alex Meza, they’ve unveiled Know Where Ranch, an events space and rental property in Pioneertown which echoed the same “personal, in your own home kind of feel,” according to Adams, as their sleek drinkery on Hollywood Boulevard.

 Clockwise from top left: KNOW WHERE RANCH is filled with murals by PENELOPE MISA.
 The entrance and a close-up of a colorful mural at the ranch.
 The property’s vinyl collection and record player.